-For that matter, missing a connecting flight due to delay or long immigration lines, aren’t any different.
+Missing a connecting flight due to delay?
+Or due to cancellation of a flight?
+It’s all the same in a way .
 Because even if now you will want to leave the airport for a few hours or few days, until you sort out a new flight, you will be allowed to do that — because you’ll have either ESTA or US transit visa.

 What should you do if you miss a flight?

 At the same time in other countries, where you don’t need a transit visa, and if something like this happen, you may have to apply for a tourist visa — just to leave the airport.
 Because you missed a connection.
 And because now you are here, in this country, longer than you were planning to be (you were meant to have a layover only).